An axiomatic characterization of the Brownian map: Tree gluing and the L evy net

 \begin{definition} (Third definition of the L\'evy net.)
 Suppose we are given a realization of the process $Z_s$ from Definition~\ref{def::levycb} as well as the attachment points as defined in Definition~\ref{def::levy_attachment_points}.
 Let~$R$ be a rectangle with width~$1$ and height equal to the sum of the length of the interval on which~$Z$ is defined plus the sum of the squares of the jumps of~$Z$.
 For each~$s$, we let~$J(s)$ (resp.\ $J_{-}(s)$) be the sum of the squares of the jumps of~$Z$ which have occurred before (resp.\ strictly before) time~$s$.
 We define an equivalence relation $\cong$ on~$R$ by declaring points to be equivalent which lie on each line segment connecting points of the form $(s+J_-(s),u/Z_{s-})$ to $(s+J(s),u/Z_s)$ for each $s$ which is a jump time of $Z_s$ and $u \in [0,a_s]$ where $a_s$ is the attachment point corresponding to time $s$ and from $(s+J_-(s),u/Z_{s-})$ to $(s+J(s),(u+\Delta_s)/Z_s)$ for each $u \in [a_s,Z_{s-}]$, where $\Delta_s = Z_s - Z_{s-}$ is the size of the jump at time $s$. \end{definition}

 See Figure~\ref{fig::bubblegluing} for an illustration of $\cong$ as in Definition~\ref{def::levynet_bubble_gluing}.
-(One has to apply a reflection about a horizontal line in order to transform from the definition of $\cong$ and the illustration of $\cong$ in Figure~\ref{fig::bubblegluing}.)
+(As the root in Figure~\ref{fig::bubblegluing} is shown on the top rather than the bottom, one has to vertically reflect the illustration in Figure~\ref{fig::bubblegluing} to correspond exactly to $\cong$.)